odak.learn.tools

 ¶

-Generate 2D Dirac delta function by using Gaussian distribution.
-Inspired from https://en.wikipedia.org/wiki/Dirac_delta_function
+Generate 2D Dirac delta function using Gaussian approximation.

 Parameters: